atej/create-react-app-plus/README.md

 As the amount of stuff the script did eventually grew, and its coupling with `create-react-app` and Visual Studio Code became tighter, it felt like this should be its own thing.

 ## Prior Art
-Without these shoulders to stand on, this mini-project would not have seen the light of day.
+Without these shoulders to stand on, this project would not have seen the light of day.

 [1]: Paulo Ramos's [eslint-prettier-airbnb-react](https://github.com/paulolramos/eslint-prettier-airbnb-react) script